 These guidelines are helpful in reducing potential renal acid load, or PRAL, in foods.
 Learn more about PRAL here.

 Nutrition for Weight Maintenance

 If you are looking to prevent disease progression you want to maintain a healthy weight.
-Losing weight can help preserve kidney function.
-This is because
+Losing weight may help preserve kidney function.
+This is because:

 - Excess fat crowds the kidneys and compresses them